angelopassaro/writeup/bucket/bucket.md

         }
 }
 ```
-The `pd4ml` is a tool for convert html in pdf and there is a [vulnerability](https://twitter.com/akhilreni_hs/status/1219666714033414144) with `<pd4ml:attachment>` tag for exploit this vulnerability need to create the table `alerts` in `dynamodb` and call the `index.php` page.
-For create table i write a script for grab ssh key and used in the dynamodb shell on `http://s3.bucket.htb/shell/`.
+The `pd4ml` is a tool for convert html in pdf and there is a [vulnerability](https://twitter.com/akhilreni_hs/status/1219666714033414144) with `<pd4ml:attachment>` tag, for exploit this vulnerability i need to create the table `alerts` in `dynamodb` and call the `index.php` page.
+For exploit the vul i used the following script (Create table and grab the ssh key).

 ```js